hafizhmh/fintax-qa-test-intern-report/README.md

 4. The prompt is still exactly the same as before

-![Negative value validation failed](README/formvalidation_negative2.jpg) Another case:
+![Negative value validation failed](README/formvalidation_negative2.jpg)

+Another case:
 1. Input an invalid input but not a negative integer, such as "-1a3"
 2. The prompt "Please input an integer"
 3. Input a negative value, such as -1
 4. The prompt is still exactly the same as before

-The above case can make the user confused: The input is an integer but it apparently still raises an error.
+The above case can make users confused: The input is an integer but it apparently still raises an error.